gbmhunter/blog/content/electronics/components/resistors/_index.md

 The simplest voltage divider consists of just two resistors in series.

-{{% img src="resistor-divider-schematic.png" width="350" caption="A basic schematic of a simple resistor divider.
+{{% figure src="resistor-divider-schematic.png" width="350" caption="A basic schematic of a simple resistor divider.
 You will see these used everywhere in circuits!" %}}

 The equation for `\(V_{OUT}\)` is: